 There are fully functioning swings, the painted & sturdy walls and even life-sized board games to play; all made from plastic bottles and other recycled materials.
 The amusement park may be fun for the kids but it’s also an incredibly effective educational tool, showcasing to a younger generation how to put the ‘creative’ into ‘creative waste management’.

 10. Sweden: Last but not least is the country so good at rubbish removal that they’re trying to get other country’s rubbish.
 Swedish trash removal companies burn waste and, using the heat, creates energy as a substitute for fossil fuel.
 It’s because of this that Sweden goes through their own garbage too quickly (and, too efficiently some might say) and thus needs to import it from other countries to keep up the phenomenal energy production.

 These innovative designs and recycling-style approach to junk removal are all born from the country’s progressive approach to environmentalism, having imposed heavy taxes on the fossil fuel industry way back in 1991.
 Thanks to this mindset and set-in-place approach to rubbish removal Sweden has an exceptional recycling record, one that results in only 1% of their trash going into landfills.

 Those were our 10 favourite ways that countries around the world have revolutionised their approach to rubbish removal.
-We admire their methods but we still think we’ve got some good methods here at No 1 Junk Street!
+We admire their methods but we’re still happy with our methods here in London!
 Do you know of any other innovative ways countries around the world have approached junk & trash removal?
 Let us know via Facebook or twitter!